cartoon-raccoon/oyster/docs/builtins.md

 Which returns an exit code equivalent to the number of arguments that did not match.

+### Pushd and Popd
+Oyster also maintains a directory stack which is simply a list of recently visited directories.
+It could prove useful to have if you are constantly switching between directories.

+`pushd` and `popd` are the two commands that can manipulate the directory stack. `pushd` pushes directories to the stack, while `popd` removes directories from the stack.
+The elements on the stack are numbered from 0, from left to right.

+Invoking either command also triggers a `cd` to the directory that was manipulated on the stack.
+Passing the `-n` switch after the command will prevent the directory change.

+`pushd` can accept either an integer or pathname.
+If a pathname is given, it will push the path to the top of the stack.
+If no arguments are passed, it swaps the top two elements on the stack and changes to the top directory, depending on whether the `-n` flag is set.

+The integer `N` passed can be positive or negative.
+If positive, the `N`th path from the left is brought to the top, otherwise the `N`th from the right is moved.

+`popd` only accepts an integer.
+Following the same rules for integer `N`, it removes the `N`th integer from the stack and changes to it, depending on whether the `-n` flag is passed.

+### Dirs
+The `dirs` command complements the dirstack manipulation commands, by allowing the user to view the stack.
+It accepts the `-clpv` flags and an integer `N` in the same fashion as `pushd` and `popd`.

+- `-c` clears the directory stack.
+- `-l` shows the full path of each item; `dirs` uses tilde notation by default.
+- `-p` causes dirs to print each entry on a newline.
+- `-v` causes dirs to print each entry on a newline, prefixing each path with its index in the stack.

+`+N` shows the `N`th integer from the left, and `-N` the `N`th integer from the right.

 ### To Be Implemented
 The following commands have not been implemented, but will be.
 - `read` reads a single line of input from the console and saves it to a variable.